humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-01-21-private-instance-members-with-weakmaps-in-javascript.md

         return Person;
     }());

 The `privateData` in this example is an instance of `WeakMap`.
 When a new `Person` is created, an entry is made in the weakmap for the instance to hold an object containing private data.
-The key in the weakmap is `this`, and even though it&#8217;s trivial for a developer to get a reference to a `Person` object, there is no way to access `privateData` outside of the instance, so the data is kept safely away from troublemakers.
+The key in the weakmap is `this`, and even though it's trivial for a developer to get a reference to a `Person` object, there is no way to access `privateData` outside of the instance, so the data is kept safely away from troublemakers.
 Any method that wants to manipulate the private data can do so by fetching the appropriate data for the given instance by passing in `this` and looking at the returned object.
 In this example, `getName()` retrieves the object and returns the `name` property.

 ## Conclusion

-I&#8217;ll finish with how I began: I was wrong about weakmaps.
-I now understand why people were so excited about them, and if I used them for nothing other than creating truly private (and non-hacky) instance members, then I will feel I got my money&#8217;s worth with them.
-I&#8217;d like to thank Nick Fitzgerald for his post that inspired me to write this, and for opening my eyes to the possibilities of weakmaps.
-I can easily foresee a future where I&#8217;m using weakmaps as part of my every day toolkit for JavaScript and I anxiously await the day that we can use them cross-browser.
+I'll finish with how I began: I was wrong about weakmaps.
+I now understand why people were so excited about them, and if I used them for nothing other than creating truly private (and non-hacky) instance members, then I will feel I got my money's worth with them.
+I'd like to thank Nick Fitzgerald for his post that inspired me to write this, and for opening my eyes to the possibilities of weakmaps.
+I can easily foresee a future where I'm using weakmaps as part of my every day toolkit for JavaScript and I anxiously await the day that we can use them cross-browser.

 ## References